Barbacco Restaurant Review, San Francisco

 None

-Barbacco had fair service that started strong with good recommendations but faded as a place became full.
-Prices are reasonable at lunch for such very good quality food, no wonder they were so crowded.
-If you’re in the San Francisco financial district and want Italian food, be sure to give this place try.
+Barbacco had reasonable service that started strong with good recommendations but faded as a place became full.
+Prices are reasonable for such very good quality food, no wonder they were so crowded.
+If you’re in the San Francisco Financial district and want reasonably priced Italian food, be sure to give this place try.
 Make reservations, or come early to avoid waiting.
+We still like their sister restaurant Perbacco better.

 Barbacco has extensive wine list with glasses from $9 and bottles from $35.
 3oz, 6oz, 250ml, 500ml, 750ml portions available.